On Higher-Order Reachability Games vs May Reachability: From Order-( ) May-Reachability to Order- Reachability Games

-We prove \cref{th:fromdisj-correctness} in the following two steps: (i) we first reduce the proof of \cref{th:fromdisj-correctness} to the case where a given equation system is recursion-free (in \cref{sec:reductionToRecFree}), by using a standard technique of finite approximation, and then (ii) we show the recursion-free case (in \cref{sec:CorrectnessRecursionFree}, with some preparation in \cref{sec:redd}).
-The latter step is the main part of this proof.
+The rest of this section is devoted to the proof of Theorem~\ref{th:fromdisj-correctness}.
+The proof consists of the following two steps: (i) we first reduce the proof of Theorem~\ref{th:fromdisj-correctness} to the case where a given equation system is recursion-free (in \cref{sec:reductionToRecFree}), by using a standard technique of finite approximation, and then (ii) we show the recursion-free case (in \cref{sec:CorrectnessRecursionFree}, with some preparation in \cref{sec:redd}).

 For an equation system \((\NT,D, S\,\TRUE)\), we define \(\eqd\) as follows: \(\fm \eqd \fa\) if \(\semes{D}{\fm} = \semes{D}{\fa}\).
 For \((F\,\seq{x} =_\mu \fm) \in D\), we may drop the subscript \(\mu\) and write \(F\,\seq{x} = \fm\) if there is no confusion.
 We write \([\fa_i/x_i]_{i=1}^{m}\fm\) for the substitution \([\fa_1/x_1,\dots,\fa_m/x_m]\fm\).